natelgrw/retina_models/README.md

 The full dataset is accessible at this [Hugging Face Repository](https://huggingface.co/datasets/natelgrw/ReTiNA).

-ReTiNA is designed for use in:
+The ReTiNA dataset is designed for use in:

 - Estimating retention times for new compound–environment combinations
 - Aiding in peak assignment during LC-MS method development